Patrick-Gourdet/permutation/README.md

 ```

 # Great Resource for your interview prep
-### Disclosure: using this link Amazon will donate to me becase of my sugestion.
+### Disclosure: using this link Amazon will donate to me for my sugestion.
 ### - [Cracking the coding interview](https://amzn.to/2XMejh7/)
 ### OR maybe you dont have an Amazon account, some dont. (absolutly understandable)
 ## Gayle Laakmann Page